sk-ruban/notes/Books/The Unfinished Revolution - Sun Yat-Sen.md

 ---
 ## Chapter 7 - The Nanyang Pivot

-* Machu conquest in 1644 drove Ming loyalist to Nanyang
+* Machu conquest in _1644_ drove Ming loyalist to Nanyang
-* After the fall of the Koxinga regime in 1683 more than 3000 refugees fled to Nanyang
+* After the fall of the Koxinga regime in _1683_ more than 3000 refugees fled to Nanyang
 * Most married local women and adopted local culture (Peranakan + mestizo)
 * New immigrants in 19th century - Sinkhek (new guest in Hokkien)
-* 19th century rebellions led to another migration (some to California Gold Rush)
+* 19th Century rebellions led to another migration (some to California Gold Rush)
 * _1907_ - 7 million Chinese in Nanyang - 2.8M in Dutch East Indies, 2.7M in Siam & 1M in Malaya
 * Western countries began adopting exclusion laws against Chinese -> Qing court inability to protect led to resentment
 * But Qing govt used Huaqiao for financial support by selling official titles